google-marketing-solutions/vigenair/README.md

 <center><img src='./img/creative.png' width='640px' alt='The importance of Creatives for effective adverising' /></center>

-Vigenair focuses on the *Creative* pillar to help potentially **unlock ~50% ROI** while solving a huge pain point for advertisers; the generation, trafficking and A/B testing of different Video Ad formats, at **scale**, powered by Google's multimodal Generative AI - Gemini.
+Vigenair focuses on the *Creative* pillar to help potentially **unlock ~50% ROI** while solving a huge pain point for most advertisers; the generation of high-quality video assets in different durations and Video Ad formats, powered by Google's multimodal Generative AI - Gemini.

 ### Benefits

-* **Inventory**: Horizontal, vertical and square Video assets in different durations allow advertisers to tap into virtually ALL Google-owned sources of inventory
+* **Inventory**: Horizontal, vertical and square Video assets in different durations allow advertisers to tap into virtually ALL Google-owned sources of inventory.
-* **Campaigns**: Shorter more compelling Video Ads that still capture the meaning and storyline of their original ads - ideal for *Social* and *Awareness/Consideration* campaigns
+* **Campaigns**: Shorter more compelling Video Ads that still capture the meaning and storyline of their original ads - ideal for *Social* and *Awareness/Consideration* campaigns.
-* **Creative Excellence**: Coherent Videos (e.g. dialogue doesn't get cut mid-scene, videos don't end abruptly, etc.) that follow Google's [best practices for effective video ads](https://www.youtube.com/ads/abcds-of-effective-video-ads/), including creative direction rules for camera angles and scene cutting
+* **Creative Excellence**: Coherent Videos (e.g. dialogue doesn't get cut mid-scene, videos don't end abruptly, etc.) that follow Google's [best practices for effective video ads](https://www.youtube.com/ads/abcds-of-effective-video-ads/), including (coming soon) creative direction rules for camera angles and scene cutting.
-* **User Control**: Users can steer the model towards generating their desired videos (via prompts and/or manual scene selection)
+* **User Control**: Users can steer the model towards generating their desired videos (via prompts and/or manual scene selection).
-* **Performance**: Built-in A/B testing provides a basis for automatically identifying the best variants tailored to the advertiser's target audiences
+* **Performance**: Built-in A/B testing provides a basis for automatically identifying the best variants tailored to the advertiser's target audiences.

 ## Solution Overview